Attachment and Mental Health: Understanding Attachment Disorders

 Why do they say I hate you, don’t leave me?

 When your loved one gives you the mixed message, “I hate you, don’t leave me,” they are essentially asking for your help.
 They do not really hate you, of course.
 They are just confused and possibly mad at you about something.
 But they do not hate you.
-Hate is a strong word for anyone to say, but when managing a mental health disorder, like borderline personality disorder (BPD), these words are typically an automatic response, and not what they really mean.
+Hate is a strong word for anyone to say, but when managing a mental health disorder, like borderline personality disorder (BPD), these words are typically an automatic response and not what they really mean.

 When they say, “I hate you, don’t leave me,” understanding what is going on in their head at the time is difficult.
 It is understandable if you want to get some space when they are talking to you this way.
 Do your best to not walk away or tell them that you are available, but not at this very moment.
 However, even though your partner clearly needs help, do not push the issue right away if they are not ready to admit it.
 They cannot change without wanting to, but you can talk to a therapist yourself about what to do in this confusing relationship.

-An exhausting roller coaster relationship
+An exhausting roller-coaster relationship

-Understanding their feelings
+Understanding their feelings and attachment disorders

 Think about it this way, when they say, “I hate you, don’t leave me,” understanding their frame of mind at the time is important for both of you.
 Even though it hurts to hear them say that they hate you, knowing that they do not want you to leave means something too.
 They are really saying that they love you, and if you have been together for a while, you know that this is true.
 But maybe something happened to cause their feelings of fear of abandonment to emerge.
 In someone with an attachment disorder, like borderline personality disorder (BPD), this can quickly turn into a meltdown.
 Remember that there most likely is an underlying mental health obstacle that is causing these contradictory emotions.
-However, you need a mental health professional to figure it out for sure, unless they have been diagnosed.
-If you are aware that they have been diagnosed with borderline personality disorder or an attachment disorder, keep in mind that these confusing messages are rooted in their mental health disorder and do you best to resolve with understanding.
+However, you need a mental health professional to figure it out for sure unless they have been diagnosed.
+If you are aware that they have been diagnosed with borderline personality disorder or an attachment disorder, keep in mind that these confusing messages are rooted in their mental health disorder and do your best to resolve them with understanding.

 Attachment styles explained

-Autonomous attachment
+- Autonomous attachment

-Ambivalent attachment
+- Ambivalent attachment

 Autonomous attachment style